 - Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the Student Conduct Board Hearing and supporting documents for one or more of the following purposes:

 - To determine whether the Student Conduct Board Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Accused Student a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will NOT be a basis for sustaining an appeal unless significant prejudice results.

 - To determine whether the decision reached regarding the Accused Student was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred.

 - To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed.

 - To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing.

-- If an appeal is upheld by the Provost or Dean of Student Life, the matter shall be returned to the original Student Conduct Board and/or Assistant Dean of Student Life for re-opening of Student Conduct Board Hearing to allow reconsideration of the original determination and/or sanction(s).
+- If an appeal is upheld by the Provost or Dean of Students, the matter shall be returned to the original Student Conduct Board and/or Associate Dean of Student Life for re-opening of Student Conduct Board Hearing to allow reconsideration of the original determination and/or sanction(s).
 If an appeal is not upheld, the matter shall be considered final and binding upon all involved.

 Other Information Regarding Sanctions